 Photo Credit: Pexels.

-Apples, a staple snack for almost everyone, require significant pesticide application due to their susceptibility to a variety of pests and diseases.
+Apples are a staple snack for almost everyone, but they require significant pesticide application due to their susceptibility to a variety of pests and diseases.
 Their popularity demands year-round availability, often resulting in multiple treatments.
 Choosing organic apples can reduce exposure to these chemicals.

 Strawberries